4ydx/chrome-protocol/README.md

 This is still a work in progress.

+- Very fast.
+- No hidden errors.
+- Simple approach makes it easy to understand what is happening under the hood.

 ## Examples

 Look under [github.com/4ydx/chrome-protocol/actions](https://github.com/4ydx/chrome-protocol/tree/master/actions).
 The testing files are the examples.
 There is one example in the example folder.